ferraroluc/terraform101/README.md

 It is recommended to read the provider documentation and follow recommendations for creating resources before starting a project.

+## Providers

+[Providers](https://registry.terraform.io/browse/providers) are Terraform components for communicating with APIs to create resources, whether cloud or on-premise.
+There are three types:

+- Official: Providers maintained by HashiCorp.
+- Partner: Maintained by important companies.
+- Community: Maintained by the community.
+Sometimes these can be unstable or insecure to use.

+## Modules

+[Modules](https://registry.terraform.io/browse/modules) are like "packages" of Terraform code that allow you to reuse configurations for other projects.

+For example, if there is often a need to create a basic group of resources on the cloud such as a VM connected to the internet, a security group, a load balancer, etc., it may be better to create a module and reuse it every time.

+So, instead of creating every resource individually, you can call the module, and this package will create everything necessary to make it work correctly.

 ## State file

-The state is a text file for tracking all the resources created by the Terraform project.
+The [state](https://developer.hashicorp.com/terraform/language/state) is a text file for tracking all the resources created by the Terraform project.
 By default, this file is saved on the local machine, but it is possible to store it in the cloud and share resources, such as a Storage Account or S3.
 This way, a team can collaborate on the same project using the same state.
 Another important aspect of this method is the ability to keep backups of the file.

 This place for saving the state on an external source is called a "backend".
 To configure it, you need to set it up in the `terraform` block as shown below: